- Explore + View

 Research has shown that looking at and talking about art increases empathy, an important skill for lifelong growth and development in a multi-cultural world.
 Student reflections about art and conversations with each other are at the core of this program.
 Students choose one artwork in response to a question.
 Following individual time reflecting, studying, and writing about their selected objects, students join together to share their ideas with each other during an educator-led tour that includes all selected artwork.
 Reflection questions are designed by museum staff and focus on empathy-building, self-reflection and multi-cultural awareness. *Note that this program is only available Tuesday - Friday, 11 am – 2 pm.

-The Harn offers educator workshops each fall, spring and summer.
+The Harn offers educator workshops each fall and spring.
 Information about upcoming workshops is located on our K-12 Educators page.

 Downloadable images, information and lesson guides for K-12 teachers are available for a number of objects in the Harn’s collection.
 Use these resources to prepare students in advance of a field trip or to integrate cross-curriculum teaching opportunities.
 Resources are available on our K-12 Educators page.

 Home school groups are welcome at the Harn.
-See the School Tours section for more information about scheduling a group tour that can be customized to meet your learning goals.
+Complete the tour request form to schedule a group tour that can be customized to meet your learning goals.